rstepanek/legend/README.md

 # legend
-Ground Truth Generator- Not licensed for re-use, modification, or distribution.
+Ground Truth Generator - Not licensed for re-use, modification, or distribution.
 Software may not be used without express permission from copyright holder.